Johntá Austin: 2010–present

 In 2010, Austin co-wrote the song "Foolin Around" with Jermaine Dupri and Bryan Michael-Cox for Usher's Grammy award-winning album Raymond v.
 Raymond.
 Also, he co-wrote the song "Never Let You Go" for Justin Bieber's debut album My World 2.0.
 He executive produced and sang background vocal on Passion, Pain & Pleasure, the fourth studio album of Trey Songz.

-On June 25, 2010, in Los Angeles, California, at the ASCAP 23rd annual Rhythm & Soul music awards, Austin received the prestigious award of Song of the Decade for "We Belong Together" by Mariah Carey, alongside fellow producer Jermaine Dupri and songwriter Manuel Seal.
+On June 25, 2010, in Los Angeles, California, at the ASCAP 23rd annual Rhythm & Soul music awards, Austin received the prestigious “Song of the Decade” award for his work on "We Belong Together" by Mariah Carey, alongside fellow producer Jermaine Dupri and songwriter Manuel Seal.
 He is currently a recurring character on the Fox show Star (2016) alongside hip hop legend Queen Latifah.

 Solo career

 After achieving success writing for other artists, Austin began work on his full-length debut album Ocean Drive on So So Def/Virgin Records.
 His first single "Lil' More Love" was released on June 7, 2005.
 It was followed by the release of "Dope Fiend" on November 29 later that year.
 While the album's first two singles failed to achieve radio/chart success, the label released a third single "Turn It Up" on July 11, 2006 along with a Jadakiss-added version in November.

 A fourth single, "Video" featuring Unk was released a year later on July 31, 2007.
 Following the departure of So So Def Recordings from Virgin Records for Island Def Jam in 2007, the album was pushed back from a February 6, 2007, release to a September 4 release.
 A final single, the ballad "The One That Got Away" was released in 2008, before the album was eventually shelved.

 In 2010, Austin released a digital single "Close Your Eyes".

 In 2012, Austin announced the upcoming release of the "Love" EP, part 1 of a three-part release with the subsequent "Sex" and "Religion" EPs to follow.
 "Love" EP was released on December 12 preceded by the buzz single "What a Feeling" featuring Jermaine Dupri.